anmolharsh/ColorWow_Pygame1/README.md

 # Motivation:
-1.As python is the new big word and game development has been fascinating from a long while ! here you can learn both of them .
+1.As python is the new big word and game development has been fascinating from a long while !
+Here you learn both of them .
-4.An interesting example for learning OOPS.
+2.An interesting example for learning OOPS.

 # Features :
 You will learn building a pygame, basic concepts of OOPS .